JH-Zhou/Learn-Shiny-App/README.md

 # Learn-Shiny-App
-Few days ago, my dad asked me to help him calculate the area of triangle by given length of three of sides.
+Few days ago, my dad asked me to help him calculate the area of triangle by given length of three sides.

 I searched formular online and calculated it for him.